ibm-js/dapp/README.md

   * application data stores
   * application views including their rendering, logical controller and internationalization file

-The views rendering can be based on any JavaScript UI framework including Dojo Mobile.
+The views rendering can be based on any JavaScript UI framework including delite/deliteful.

 ## Status